 Part of why I love to travel is because I love learning about different cities and cultures, but I also love learning about the people who lived in those cities.
+For me, this would include visiting Graceland: the home of Elvis Presley.

 I realized after I saw Zombieland Doubletap last weekend that I never wrote about my experience at the King’s mansion while I was in Memphis in April.